Survival statistics for bile duct cancer

-This page contains quite detailed information about survival rates for different stages of bile duct cancer.
-We have included it because people ask us for this.
-But not everyone who is diagnosed with a cancer wants to read this type of information.
-If you are not sure whether you want to know at the moment, you might like to skip this page for now.
-You can always come back to it.
+This page has quite detailed information about the survival rates for different stages of bile duct cancer.
+People ask us for this information but not everyone diagnosed with cancer wants to read it.
+If you are not sure whether you want to know at the moment, you can always come back to it later.

 There is more information about different types of cancer statistics in our section about cancer statistics.
 Unless you are very familiar with medical statistics, it might help to read this before you read the information below.

 You may hear doctors use the term 1 year survival or 5 year survival.
 This does not mean you will only live for 1 or 5 years.
 It relates to the proportion of people who are alive 1 or 5 years after diagnosis.
 Doctors use this statistic to compare how well different treatments work.

 Bile duct cancers are rare.
 There is very little information about how many are diagnosed in the UK.

 In Great Britain fewer than 1,600 people are diagnosed each year with intrahepatic bile duct cancer.
 Around 400 people are diagnosed with extrahepatic bile duct cancer.
 (Numbers of people diagnosed in Northern Ireland are not available.)

 As with many cancers, the outlook for people with bile duct cancer depends on the stage, grade, and type of cancer you have.
 There is information below about the outlook for different types of bile duct cancer.

 Generally the lower the stage and grade of the cancer, the better the outlook.

 There is very little detailed information about outlook for people with bile duct cancer in the UK.
 It is more difficult to collect information when a cancer is very rare.
 To give you an idea of the likely outlook we have included American statistics which give more detailed information.